|

 published a collection of music for initiation and has a large resource

-collection of music for the new Mass texts ready to release as soon
+collection of music for the new Mass texts.
+See our Psallite

 page for more details.